IHE/ITI.PCF/README.md

 ### In development

 - prototype ITI-110.
 It includes messages for all of http CRUDS, starting with search as that is the only thing we profile.
-Do we need to be so expressive fo the CRUD, or can we just refer to the http section in more general terms?
+Do we need to be so expressive of the CRUD, or can we just refer to the http section in more general terms?
   - Should the ITI-110 include requirements to record Provenance on Create, Update, and Delete in addition to AuditEvent? (this would justify full CRUDS in 110 transaction)
 - add an inline example of data tagged in the SLS section
 - The enforcement side of the PCF has simplified and become more reliant on IUA than before.
 Gone are the 108 and 109 transactions as when I worked on them it became very clear that replicating these transactions was not helpful.
 The needed part in PCF was clear language about the mandatory grouping, and functional invocations.
   - The IUA transactions will carry additional oAuth extensions based on the PCF decision.
 This oAuth extension is the work of the PCF project.
 I have modeled this as a modification to the IUA ITI-71 transaction in the other.html file.
+  - I do expect much more to happen in this extension, I just prototyped it based on BPPC use-case already in IUA.

 ### Decided